system-b-master/blocklist/README.md

-# blocklist
+A Shared Twitter Block List

-Twitter Block List
+Includes shitcoiners, nocoiners, scammers and the like.